 --files-from option you can read the files you want to backup from a file.
 This is especially useful if a lot of files have to to be backed up that are not in the same folder or are maybe pre-filtered by other software.

-For example maybe you want to backup files that have a certain filename in them: $ find /tmp/somefiles | grep 'PATTERN' > /tmp/files_to_backup
+For example maybe you want to backup files which have a name that matches a certain pattern: $ find /tmp/somefiles | grep 'PATTERN' > /tmp/files_to_backup